-Extinguish open flames – Pets are generally curious and will investigate cooking appliances, candles, or even a fire in your fireplace.
+- Extinguish open flames – Dogs are generally curious and will investigate cooking appliances, candles, or even a fire in your fireplace.
 Ensure your pet is not left unattended around an open flame and make sure to thoroughly extinguish any open flame before leaving your home.

-Invest in flameless candles – These candles contain a light bulb rather than an open flame, and take the danger out of your pet knocking over a candle.
-Cats are notorious for starting fires when their tails turn over lit candles.
+- Invest in flameless candles – These candles contain a light bulb rather than an open flame, and take the danger out of your dog knocking over a candle.
+Dogs are notorious for starting fires when their tails turn over lit candles.

 - Beware of water bowls on wooden decks – Do not leave a glass water bowl for your dog outside on a wooden deck.
 The sun’s rays when filtered through the glass and water can actually heat up and ignite the wooden deck beneath it.
 Choose stainless steel or ceramic bowls instead.